Yoast/Yoast-SEO-for-Neos/README.md

 are provided via the `neos/seo` package.
 But you can of course provide them yourself if you don't want to use the `neos/seo` package.

+## Configuration

+In your `Settings.yaml` you can override the following options:

+    Shel:
+      Neos:
+        YoastSeo:
+          defaultContentLocale: en-US

+### defaultContentLocale

+The analyzer will use the `lang` attribute rendered by the `Neos.Seo` package of your website to detect the language of your content.
+This option sets the default if `Neos.Seo` cannot detect it.
+If no `lang` attribute is rendered the javascript part will use `en_US`.

+Note that the html standard requires a `-` in the locale while Neos and Yoast internally use `_` and convert if needed.

+Check https://github.com/Yoast/YoastSEO.js#supported-languages for supported languages and the capabilities.
+If you use a locale that Yoast doesn't understand don't expect perfect results.

 ## Usage

+### Preview mode

-After installation the new preview mode is available in the Neos backend.
+After installation the new preview mode is available in the Neos backend which you can select form the `Edit / Preview` panel.

-Currently there is no configuration needed.
-But additional configuration options might be added in the future to make the plugin work well with different site setups.
+### Inspector

-In the inspector a new group "yoast" is added in the SEO-Tab with the following fields:
+In the inspector a new group "Yoast" is added in the SEO-Tab with the following fields:

 * focusKeyword: The main keyword this document is optimzed for.
 This is needed by yoast for calculating metrics.
 * isCornerstone: Mark the document as exceptionally important for yoast.
 This will enforce more strict content-rules.

+The group also contains a live analyzer which will check your content and SEO data and show you the results.
+Depending on your nodetype configuration the analyzer will update after you change something and show you up-to-date information without needing a reload of the whole page.

 ## Notes about the packages capabilities